Rajsoni03/MediaBook/README.md

 # MediaBook

-MediaBook is a social media project that allows users to post images, videos and listen music with friends with remote sync.
+MediaBook is a social media project that allows users to post images, videos, and listen to music with friends through remote sync.

 ## Table of Contents
 - [Features](#features)